 Garnish with sesame seeds, lime wedge, cilantro, and/or green onions.

 Transfer to a bowl and serve warm.
 If you prefer a thicker sauce, allow to rest for several minutes until desired consistency has been reached.
 If you let it rest long enough the noodles will completely absorb the liquid resulting in a noodle dish rather than soup.
 In this case, the noodles will be a bit soggy.

-If you make this curry ramen I’d love your feedback.
+If you make these curry ramen noodles I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 - 2 cups water

 - 1 package instant ramen, seasoning packet discarded (optional) (see notes)

 - 1/2 teaspoon coriander

 - Your choice of veggies (see notes for suggestions)